 Missing or incomplete Gerber files

 Not all Gerber files created for the same PCB are equal in size and specifications.
 For instance an Excellon Gerber drill file contains specifications regarding the location and size of the holes, plated and unplated to be drilled in each PCB layer.
 Each Excellon Gerber file needs to be complete along with the ASCII code and the tool number to be use for hole drilling for that particular layer.
 A single missing detail can change the entire configuration of the PCB by changing the size, shape or location of the hole on the board, which is why it is important to ensure that there are no incomplete or missing Gerber files.

 The basic purpose of an aperture list is to provide details regarding the kind and location of the tool to be used at each stage of the PCB manufacturing and fabrication process.
 When multiple aperture lists are generated for each layer or when the aperture list is generated in a format different from the Gerber files, the possibility for errors increase.
 Having a single detailed aperture list containing specifications for all the layers and in the same format as the Gerber files reduces the chances of errors and malfunctioning.

-Zero byte Gerber files
+Zero byte Gerber PCB files

 Sometimes design errors can lead to the creation of zero byte Gerber files that contain no information that can be used for PCB manufacturing and fabrication.
 It is important to check the validity of the Gerber file before sending it across to PCB manufacturers.

-Incomplete or misleading file labeling
+Incomplete or misleading Gerber file labelling

 Each Gerber file needs to follow a standard naming convention that makes it easy for the manufacturer to understand its intended use.
 An incomplete or non-standard file labeling can create interpretation issues for the manufacturer leading to production errors and delays.